Last Updated on January 12, 2023 by Morgan Beard

 ASC 842 and IFRS 16 state that if the rate implicit in the lease can be readily determined, then lessees should use that rate when calculating the lease liability.
 If the rate implicit in the lease cannot be determined, lessees shall use the incremental borrowing rate.
 In practice, the rate implicit in the lease is rarely readily determinable and as a result, the lessee more likely than not will need to use an incremental borrowing rate.
 The challenge comes in defining exactly what rate should be used.
 If an incorrect incremental borrowing rate is defined then there could be financial reporting consequences, such as audit findings and/or misstatements.
 The article below will outline practical challenges that organizations typically face when determining an incremental borrowing rate, and common methods to overcome those challenges.

-What is an Incremental Borrowing Rate and Why is it Important?
+What is an Incremental Borrowing Rate?

 An incremental borrowing rate is, “the rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.”
 In other words, it is the rate of interest that a lessee would pay to a lender if they were to seek out financing to purchase the leased asset outright.